cypress-io/cypress/CONTRIBUTING.md

 Each package is responsible for building itself and testing itself and can do so using whatever tools are appropriate, but each conforms to a standard set of scripts so that building, watching, testing, etc. can be orchestrated from the root of this repo.
 Here are the scripts supported and what they mean:

-> In order to simplify top level tasks, if a package does not need a script, it is still included and simply exits 0 (`exit 0`).

 | Task               | Purpose                                                                                                                                                  |
 | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `build`            | Build the package                                                                                                                                        |